deannalash/Parkinsons-Disease-Observations/README.md

 Hello Data Curation Classmates!

 The first file in my repository is my dataset description based on the article and research "Effect of On-Demand Cueing on Freezing of Gait in Parkinson’s Patients".
 This files is a brief description of a 2012 study of Parkinson's Disease patients experiencing 'FOG' or freezing of gait episodes where the patient is stuck in a tremor or cannot walk properly.
 The assignment describes the dataset, provides feedback for minor improvements in the article, as weell as the current creative commons licensing.
+However, per my classmate's review this file was removed and reuploaded under the name "Data and Metadata Profile".

 The second file in my repository describes the proposed repository that I believe would be the best fit for my previous dataset assignment.
 The Michael J. Fox Foundation has a research repository for medical professionals who are working to cure Parkinson's Disease.
 Often referred to as, FoxDen, this repository holds all research and observations pertaining to Parkinson's disease.
 A login is required gain access to the full repository, but patients are encouraged to record their own experiences here as well.
+However, per my classmate's review this file was removed and reuploaded under the name "Repository Profile".

 Fig.1 - This is a pdf that shows the course laid out for the patients to walk through.
 Tasks that the patients were asked to perform throughout the course are also denoted.